-In 2010 the Company still expanded in the direction that led to a long-term growth, as the Company believes that there is room to grow for books and education business, by emphasizing on the continuity of increasing the number of bookstore branches for SE-ED Book Center, and, in addition, stressed even more emphasis on the role of being books distributors and book publishers to align with the growth of books business in the larger picture.
+In 2011 the Company still expanded in the direction that led to a long-term growth, as the Company believes that there is room to grow for books and education business, by emphasizing on the continuity of increasing the number of bookstore branches for SE-ED Book Center, and, in addition, stressed even more emphasis on the role of being books distributors and book publishers to align with the growth of books business in the larger picture.
 However, the Company has developed the information technology system, communication system for all bookstores branches and headquarters and distribution center in order to support more services which deem to soar in the future, so as to increasing efficiency and reducing the change to waste any sale potential.

-Apart from a normal business operation, the Company had some important developments and changes in 2010, as in the following:
+Apart from a normal business operation, the Company had some important developments and changes in 2011, as in the following:

 - 1. The Company increased more branches of SE-ED Book Center and renovated the existing stores that had a potential by enlarging them to create better sales and better modernization.
-The details are as follows: - New 25 branches were opened.
-As in December 31, 2010 there were in the total of 348 stores, and 33 points of sales currently in operation. - Renovated 7 existing branches, some branches had been moved to a new and suitable location, some branches had more space according to the more demands and some branches were modernized to have a more attractive look. - 2.
-SE-ED Learning Center: The center has been officially opened since September 2008 at Chamchuri Square Building, Samyarn, opposite to Hua Lam Phong Temple, with the enduring objective of knowledge dissemination, inspiration creation for youth, and wider public.
-In addition to SE-ED Kiddy Camp which has been initiated since 2002 and added several different learning Camps to the program, the Company has added other courses during the weekend, whereby in 2010 the Company organized 59 training courses at SE-ED Learning Center, which can be divided into arranging 18 courses for youth during weekends and after school, such as Soccer Robot inventor, Brain-Based English Day Camp, Maths Camp, Young Game Programmer Programs, Arts Programs, 1 to 5 Wonder Activity: Everyone in the World Can Play Piano, 41 general public seminars which are Network Camera installation, Solar Cell Design and Applications, CSS for Modern Web Design, Basic Photography, Photography for Career, Basic Damatic Photography, eBook/eMagazine development and Instant Website with Joomla CMS, etc. - 3.
+The details are as follows: - New 50 branches were opened.
+As in December 31, 2011 there were in the total of 397 stores, and 30 points of sales currently in operation. - Renovated 6 existing branches, some branches had been moved to a new and suitable location, some branches had more space according to the more demands and some branches were modernized to have a more attractive look.
+Branches that were affected by the political unrest and flood crisis were also renovated. - 2.
+SE-ED Learning Center : The center has been officially opened since September 2008 at Chamchuri Square Building, Samyarn, opposite to Hua Lam Phong Temple, with the enduring objective of knowledge dissemination, inspiration creation for youth, and wider public.
+In addition to SE-ED Kiddy Camp which has been initiated since 2002 and added several different learning Camps to the program, the Company has added other courses during the weekend, whereby in 2011 the Company organized 56 training courses at SE-ED Learning Center, which can be divided into arranging 26 courses for youth during weekends and after school, such as Soccer Robot inventor, English through Activities, Kiddy Art: Enjoy your Life, Maths Camp, Young Game Programmer Programs, Arts Programs, Fan Math Problem Solving, I-GO: Creating Thinking with GO.
+30 general public seminars which are CSS for Modern Web Design, Basic Photography, Photography for Career, eBook/eMagazine development, Instant Website with Joomla CMS, Administering A Microsoft SQL Server 2008 Database, and Alignment for revolving machines in factories, etc. - 3.
 SE-ED Channel system, a system that allows total control of both visual and audio contents from the headquarters via readily-installed long distance communication lines, has already been in operation since the middle of 2008.
-In 2010, the Company has continued to install until now, the field installation SE-ED Channel system is finished in more than 330 Branches.
+In 2011, the Company has continued to install.
+Until now, the field installation SE-ED Channel system is finished in more than 382 Branches.
 The system that helps to promote products and services presently available at the storefronts to all customers who visited the stores.
-This also helps the training course and communication between branches and the headquarters
+This also helps the training course and communication between branches and the headquarters.